The Youth Cadetship Scheme offers roles within the Victorian Public Service (VPS) to young people who have experienced barriers to employment.

 - long-term unemployed

 - resident in a rural or remote area of Victoria

 - early school leaver (prior to year 12)

 - have a disability or mental illness

 - Aboriginal or Torres Strait Islander

 - a family member of a veteran.

 How is the Youth Cadetship Scheme different from YES?

-To apply through Jobs Victoria please contact a Jobs Victoria Partner to determine your eligibility for the scheme.
+Jobs Victoria Participants should contact a Jobs Victoria Partner to determine their eligibility and apply.

 - Youth Cadetship Scheme (YCS) program guidelines for managers (PDF 907 KB)